- Bioactive potential in marine dissolved organic matter

 Once we have realised that most of the myriads of different molecules that constitute the DOM pool remain in the ocean for centuries/thousand of years, I find of interest to invest time in isolating some of these recalcitrant exometabolites and develop new products of interest from the marine life that can have potential uses for human wellbeing.

-To promote this new research line, framed on the novel ‘blue growth’ concept, I am now working in the ICBM-MPI Bridging Group (Oldenburg University, Germany) with a postdoctoral Marie Curie fellowship, which aims at discovering those DOM components with bioactive potential.
-For the aim of this project, namely “Dark Ocean Cosmeceuticals (DOC): The cosmetical and pharmaceutical potential of marine dissolved organic matter”, we will use the latest state-of-the-art analytical technologies for natural complex mixtures, i.e the ultrahigh-resolution mass spectrometry (15 Tesla FT-ICR-MS) and multidimensional NMR (600 MHz, microcryoprobe).
-The subsequent selection and sharing of the most promising bioactive groups with cosmetic companies will be done.
-In fact, a direct collaboration with one of them has been already established.
+To promote this new research line, framed on the novel ‘blue growth’ concept, I am now working in the ICBM-MPI Bridging Group (Oldenburg University, Germany) with a Start up funding for junior research groups, which aims at discovering those DOM components with bioactive potential.
+For the aim of this project, namely “pharmaDOM: Unlocking the pharmaceutical potential of marine dissolved organic matter", we will use the latest state-of-the-art analytical technologies for natural complex mixtures, i.e the ultrahigh-resolution mass spectrometry (15 Tesla FT-ICR-MS) and multidimensional NMR (600 MHz, microcryoprobe).
+Collaborations with the Institut Pasteur (France and South Korea), the Stazione Zoologica San Anton (Italy) and GEOMAR Centre for Marine Biotechnology (GEOMAR-Biotech) are established to elucidate bioactivity in marine DOM.